Clear House Accountants

 Can an IEO be an alternative to an ICO for the long term?

 An IEO is a trustworthy cryptocurrency project.
-The increasing interest from investors and exchanges make it one of the trending methods of fundraising for blockchain-based businesses.
-The simplification and the security of the whole process, has made IEOs a viable option.
+The increasing interest from investors and exchanges makes it one of the trending methods of fundraising for blockchain-based businesses.
+The simplification and the security of the whole process have made IEOs a viable option.
 There is no doubt that it is here for the long term.
 However, there is no guarantee that another innovation that is better than this will replace it.
 For now, it has the potential to be the standard model of fundraising and an alternative to ICO.

 Tax Issues when dealing with Crypto Assets